-Although Negro physicians and nurses fought to overcome the veritable revolution in medicine, new research centers, modern equipment, diagnostic inventions, therapeutic discoveries, and a proliferation of medical literature were awesome hurdles to overcome.
+Although black physicians and nurses fought to overcome the veritable revolution in medicine, new research centers, modern equipment, diagnostic inventions, therapeutic discoveries, and a proliferation of medical literature were awesome hurdles to overcome.

 Howard University Medical School (est. 1868)

-Established for the purpose of educating Negro doctors, Howard opened in 1868 to both Negro and White students, including women.
-Its first faculty consisted of four Whites and one Negro, Dr. Alexander T. Augusta.
+Established for the purpose of educating black doctors, Howard opened in 1868 to both black and white students, including women.
+Its first faculty consisted of four whites and one black, Dr. Alexander T. Augusta.

 Dr. Augusta, a physician, had been in charge of Toronto City Hospital.
-He also was the first Negro placed in charge of Freedmen's Hospital in Washington, DC, he was only permitted to be a "demonstrator of anatomy."
+He also was the first African American placed in charge of Freedmen's Hospital in Washington, DC, he was only permitted to be a "demonstrator of anatomy."

-Howard University School of Medicine (in Washington DC) became one of the few leading medical schools dedicated to the training of Negro physicians.
+Howard University School of Medicine (in Washington DC) became one of the few leading medical schools dedicated to the training of black physicians.

 Meharry Medical College (est. 1876)